U.S. pipeline hackers say their aim is cash, not chaos

 “The global backlash is hurting their business,” said Div.
 “It is the only reason they are offering a mea culpa.”

+A U.S. official said investigators were still working out the nuances of whether and to what degree the alleged Russian indifference to the cybercriminals was deliberate.

+The Russian Embassy in Washington did not immediately return a message seeking comment.
+The Kremlin routinely denies having anything to do with cyberattacks on the United States.

-In an interview with Reuters, a senior official with the U.S. Department of Homeland Security’s cyber arm, CISA, said that the dramatic hack should serve as a wakeup call well beyond the energy industry.
+Tackling the steady drumbeat of ransomware incidents taking American businesses hostage has ranked high on the Biden administration’s list of priorities.
+A senior official with the U.S. Department of Homeland Security’s cyber arm, CISA, said that the dramatic pipeline company hack should serve as a wakeup call well beyond the energy industry.

 “All organizations should really sit up and take notice and make urgent investments to make sure that they’re protecting their networks against these threats,” said Eric Goldstein, CISA’s executive assistant director for cybersecurity.